robertdevore/wordplay/README.md

 # WordPlay - Putting the FUN in dysFUNctional 🎉

-**WordPlay** is a free WordPress® plugin that lets you display a random WordPress® meme from an included set of XX images.
+**WordPlay** is a free WordPress® plugin that lets you display a random WordPress® meme from an included set of 21 images.

 Whether on the front-end using widgets or shortcodes, or on the dashboard with a custom widget, WordPlay brings a little randomness and joy to your website that just so happens to be powered by WordPress®.